 How to invest in the Nifty 500?

-Another approach involves constructing a portfolio that closely resembles the index by holding constituent stocks in similar proportions.
-However, this requires careful execution, regular rebalancing, and ongoing monitoring.
+- Through direct stock investing: Another approach is to construct a portfolio that closely resembles the index by holding constituent stocks in similar proportions.
+However, this requires careful execution, regular rebalancing and ongoing monitoring.

 Eligibility criteria for inclusion in the Nifty 500 index